Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Maria

 Home to some of the island’s best beaches, including the well known Salagdoong Beach, we recommend this as one of the best places to go in Siquijor.
-With white sand beaches, crystal-clear turquoise waters – along with some great diving platforms – Maria is a sleepy slice of Philippine paradise.
+With white sand beaches and crystal-clear turquoise waters – along with some great diving platforms – Maria is a sleepy slice of Philippine paradise.

 24 Kilometres from the port and Siquijor Town, the north-eastern town of Maria feels remote.
 Life is slow, more so than other towns, with early starts recommended to capture the stunning sunrises.